Portuguese Automotive Component Industry Faces Economic Strain Amid European Crisis

 Pressure on Portuguese Component Manufacturers

-The Portuguese automotive component manufacturing sector is deeply tied to the European automotive industry, and as car sales in Europe continue to falter, Portuguese manufacturers are feeling the impact.
-The sector employs over 64,000 people and generated more than €14 billion in turnover in 2023, making it a key player in the country’s economy.
-However, with the slowdown in European car sales, there has been a corresponding decline in demand for automotive components.
-José Couto, president of AFIA, warns that the situation will lead to a significant economic setback for the sector, as companies face the reality of reduced sales and production.
+The Portuguese automotive sector is closely linked to the European car market.
+As car sales in Europe continue to drop, Portuguese manufacturers feel the effects.
+The sector employed over 64,000 people and generated €14 billion in 2023.
+The slowdown in car sales has caused a fall in demand for components.
+José Couto, president of AFIA, warns that this will lead to a significant economic setback.
+Reduced sales and production are a harsh reality for many companies in the sector.

 Challenges in the Transition to Electric Vehicles